PombertLab/3DFI/README.md

 -rw-r--r-- 1 jpombert jpombert   73112 Jul 23 08:27 unrelaxed_model_5.pdb
 ```

-The script [parse_af_results.pl](https://github.com/PombertLab/3DFI/blob/master/Prediction/AlphaFold2/parse_af_results.pl) can be used to recurse through the subdirectories and copy the PDB model(s) to a selected location.
+The script [parse_af_results.pl](https://github.com/PombertLab/3DFI/blob/master/Prediction/AlphaFold2/parse_af_results.pl) can be used to recurse through the subdirectories and copy the PDB model(s) with more descriptive names including that of the proteins to a selected location.
 To use [parse_af_results.pl](https://github.com/PombertLab/3DFI/blob/master/Prediction/AlphaFold2/parse_af_results.pl),  type:

 ```bash
 parse_af_results.pl \